 One of the great tax advantages of real estate is that rentals often generate a loss on paper, mostly thanks to depreciation.
 And that negative income can help offset your other income to reduce your tax bill.
 But you can’t always use the real estate rental loss to offset your other income unless you meet the conditions for one of the ways to deduct your real estate losses.
-One of those four ways is the so-called “short-term rental loophole”.
+One of those four ways is the so-called STR “loophole” or STR tax strategy.

 What It Gets You